camunda/camunda-docs-manual/content/reference/cmmn11/tasks/process-task.md

 # Exchange Variables

-The Camunda custom extensions elements `in` and `out` allow to exchange variables between the process task (in a case instance) and the process instance that it creates: `in` elements of a process task map case variables to input variables of the launched process instance and `out` mappings of a process task map output variables of the process instance to case variables, e.g.,
+The Camunda custom extensions elements `in` and `out` allow to exchange variables between the process task (in a case instance) and the process instance that it creates: `in` elements of a process task map case variables to input variables of the launched process instance and `out` mappings of a process task map output variables of the process instance to case variables, e.g.,:

 ```xml
 <processTask id="checkCreditProcess" name="Check credit" processRef="checkCreditProcess">